-- .1 for normal towing operations, the intended maximum towing load (e.g. static bollard pull) as indicated on the towing and mooring arrangements plan; - .2 for other towing service, the ship design minimum breaking load of the tow line according to IACS recommendation No. 10 (refer to Notes in 4.3.4.4); - .3 for fittings intended to be used for, both, normal and other towing operations, the greater of the loads according to 5.3.7.1 and 5.3.7.2.
+- .1 for normal towing operations, the intended maximum towing load (e.g. static bollard pull) as indicated on the towing and mooring arrangements plan; - .2 for other towing service, the ship design minimum breaking load of the tow line according to IACS recommendation No. 10 (Rev.4 Sep 2020) (the document is available at the IACS website: www.iacs.org.uk) (refer to Notes in 4.3.4.4); - .3 for fittings intended to be used for, both, normal and other towing operations, the greater of the loads according to 5.3.7.1 and 5.3.7.2.

-When the shipboard fitting is not selected from an accepted (approved) industry standard, the strength of the fitting and of its attachment to the ship shall be in accordance with 5.3.4 and 5.3.5.
+When the shipboard fitting is not selected from an accepted (approved) industry standard, the strength of the fitting and of its attachment to the ship shall be in accordance with $\underline{5.3.4}$ and $\underline{5.3.5}$ .